Get creative with free art activities, enjoy music, or go along to a winter festival – there's plenty to do on a cheap day out

 2. February half-term activities

-The post-Christmas return to school and work is definitely the toughest time of the year, which is why kids of all ages are champing at the bit when February half-term rolls around.
+The post-Christmas return to school and work is definitely the toughest time of the year, which is why kids and big kids alike are chomping at the bit when February half-term rolls around.
 As such there are plenty of programmes of activities taking place, with some great free ones too if you know where to look.
-London’s Southbank Centre has everything from old-school playground games and the chance to add to a massive chalkboard, to face painting and songs as part of the Imagine Children’s Festival.
-In Cardiff’s St Fagans Museum you can take part in Victorian children’s games and find what life was like for schoolchildren of the time, while the National Museum of Scotland has plenty to enthrall and entertain.

-That pretty white flower that carpets the woods in spring, the snowdrop is plentiful throughout February.
-Our advice is to get in your wellies and boots, wrap up warm and go for a nice scenic walk around the park to see them, but while most of the organised walks incur a small charge or are free after you’ve paid to get in, there are still some cool free jaunts such as at Greenbank in Glasgow and Barry Mill during the Scottish Snowdrop Festival.
+That pretty white flower that carpets the woods in spring, the snowdrop is plentiful throughout February, and there are many Snowdrop Festivals celebrating it as a result.
+Our advice is to get in your wellies and boots, wrap up warm and go for a nice scenic walk around the park to see them.

 4. LGBTQ History Month

 There are events taking place throughout the country to raise awareness of LGBTQ History Month in February.
 Some of the highlights include the National Maritime Museum’s family events in Rainbow Week, a free LGBTQ talk in Preston and a Queer History Walk from Ceredigion Museum on 8 February.

 More great ideas for things to do around the UK

 The Young Bomberg and the Old Masters exhibition displays some of the early works of early 20th-century painter David Bomberg as well as pieces that inspired him.

 You can see how the likes of Botticelli and Michelangelo led to the creation of some of Britain’s best modernist art.